 The AAT’s decision is said to be illogical or irrational as it was not open on the evidence of if there is no logical connection between the evidence and the conclusion drawn (MIAC v SZMDS (2010) 240 CLR 611 at ).

-Australian migration law is complex and difficult to understand, contact our immigration lawyer for a free 15 minutes consultation to help you understand the impact of visa cancelled visa refused and the duty to inquire.
+Australian migration law is complex and difficult to understand, contact our immigration lawyer for a consultation (fee applies) to help you understand the impact of visa cancelled visa refused and the duty to inquire.